jvkoebbe/math4610/syllabus/syllabus.md

 1. Each student is required to meet with the instructor in the instructor's office during the first week of the semester and prior to each of the exams described below during posted office hours or by making an appointment.
 This will count as one homework assignment for each visit.
 You can view this as a course participation assignment.
 You will be required to do this 3 times during the semester.
 2. Homework will account for a 35% of a student's grade.
 Homework must be turned in on time via Canvas.
 Under normal conditions late homework will not be accepted.
 If you must be gone, any homework must be turned in on or before the due date.
 The only exception to this rule is for a family emergency.
 Also, homework must be legible.
 Some of your work will be done using "git" and made available for grading using Canvas.
 This will mean that most of your homework will be typed.
 There will be times when a scanned, handwritten solution will be appropriate.
 Make sure these solutions are legible and the scan of the work is readable.
 3. Students must effectively communicate the work done on homework assignments.
-This means writing out full explanations.
-You will be graded on your technical writing skills.
+This means writing out full explanations for your solutions.
+An answer like, $$\pi$$ or $$42$$ will not be sufficient to receive full credit.
+You will be graded on your technical writing skills as well as your computational skills.
 Students must use complete sentences, proper grammar, and in general, well structured paragraphs.
 It may pay to write out an outline for the solutions of problems and then fill in the details.
 We will work through one or two examples in class.
 If you do not take the time to write up the work you are doing, your grade will suffer accordingly.
 4. Students will be required to create a software manual to document the algorithms developed during the semester.
 This will account for 15% of the overall grade in the course.
 The software manual will be comprised of short descriptions of the algorithms developed and implemented in this class.
 For each piece of code that is developed in the class there must be an entry in your software manual.
 We will discuss this in some detail during the first week of the semester.
 In newer jargon, you can think of the software manual as an Application Program Interface (API) if you like.
 A specific format will be expected for the entries in your software manual.
 A template will be provided by your instructor.
 5. Two midterms will be given.
 Each will cover about one half of the content of the course.
-Each of these midterms will account for 25% or 50% of the grade earned in the course.
+Each of these midterms will account for 25% or 50% (total) of the grade earned in the course.

 If students have questions about assignments, the software manual, and/or midterms please contact your instructor.
 One of the assignments will be to meet with your instructor at least thrice during the semester.
 Any concerns about the course can be expressed at these meetings.